Im-Andreas/Prompt-Only_Excel-to-PDF-Generator/README_GUI.md

 3. Reports will be automatically saved to your Downloads folder

 ## Report Structure
-Each generated PDF contains 22 pages with:
+Each generated PDF contains at least 22 pages with:
 1. **Title Page** - University logo and completion trends
 2. **Student Specializations** - Pie chart and breakdown
 3. **Academic Years** - Distribution analysis